 Bio

-Dr. Gonzalo Pérez-Rosales is a quantitative coral reef ecologist, oceanographer and TEK Diver with a high interest in the depth gradient of marine ecosystems.
+Dr. Gonzalo Pérez-Rosales is a quantitative coral reef ecologist, oceanographer, and technical diver with a strong interest in the depth gradients of marine ecosystems.

-My ultimate goal is to provide empirical research and tools for science-based conservation decisions for the oceans’ future with global changes.
+His ultimate goal is to provide empirical research and practical tools that support science-based conservation decisions, ensuring the future of ocean ecosystems in the face of global change.

 Education